zh2395/KPC/README.md

 # KPC
-Kernel partial correlation coefficient (KPC) measures the strength of conditional association between Y and Z given X, with X, Y, Z being random variables in topological spaces.
-The population KPC is a deterministic number between 0 and 1.
-It is 0 if and only if Y is conditionally independent of Z given X. It is 1 if and only if Y is a measurable function of Z and X.
-This R package provides implementations of two empirical versions of KPC when X, Z are Euclidean, and Y possibly taking values in general spaces can be stored as vectors.
+Kernel partial correlation (KPC) coefficient measures the strength of conditional association between Y and Z given X, with X, Y, Z being random variables taking values in general topological spaces.
+As the name suggests, KPC is defined in terms of kernels on reproducing kernel Hilbert spaces (RKHSs).
+The population KPC is a deterministic number between 0 and 1; it is 0 if and only if Y is conditionally independent of Z given X, and it is 1 if and only if Y is a measurable function of Z and X. This R package provides implementations of two empirical versions of KPC when X, Z are Euclidean, and Y, possibly taking values in a general topological space, can be stored as a vector.

-One empirical KPC is based on the geometric graph such as K-nearest neighbor graph (KNN) and minimum spanning tree (MST), and is consistent under very weak conditions.
-The other is based on the conditional mean embedding (CME) formula in the kernel literature, which is also consistent under suitable conditions.
-Users are free to define arbitrary kernels.
+One empirical KPC estimator is based on geometric graphs, such as K-nearest neighbor graphs (KNN) and minimum spanning trees (MST), and is consistent under very weak conditions.
+The other empirical estimator, defined using conditional mean embeddings (CMEs) as used in the RKHS literature, is also consistent under suitable conditions.
+Users are allowed to define arbitrary kernels (see examples below).

-A stepwise forward variable selection algorithm KFOCI is given, as well as a similar stepwise forward selection algorithm based on CME.
+Using KPC we also provide a stepwise forward variable selection algorithm KFOCI (using the graph based estimator of KPC), as well as a similar stepwise forward selection algorithm based on the RKHS based estimator.
 For more details on KPC, its empirical estimators and its application on variable selection, see (link to the paper).

+The package also provides an unconditional version of KPC, which is named Kmac, as described in *Deb, N., P. Ghosal, and B. Sen (2020).
+Measuring association on topological spaces using kernels and geometric graphs*.
+It is implemented in the function `Kmac` and `Klin`.
+The latter can be computed in near linear time.

 ## Installation

-You can install the package KPC by:
+You can install the package KPC by (the package `devtools` needs to be installed first):

 ``` r
 devtools::install_github("zh2395/KPC")